yash88600/Neural-Network-Visualizer/README.md

 # Neural-Network-Visualizer
 Web App to Visualize Neural Network

-*Used Streamlit library to create the UI of the web App.
+The web app helps to visualize the output of every layer/filter.This helps to better understand the network. <br />
+By visualizing the output of every layer one can better understand the effect of each layer on the input